 Pros and Cons of Angular

 Benefits of Angular:

-- One-way data binding that enables singular behaviour for the app which minimized risks of possible errors.
+- Two-way data binding that enables singular behavior for the app which minimized risks of possible errors.

 - MVVM (Model-View-ViewModel) that allows developers to work separately on the same app section using the same set of data.

 - Dependency injection of the features related to the components with modules and modularity in general.